JuanNovas/RPG-50-Discord-bot/docs/Commands.md

 ![To do](images/commands/todo.PNG)

 ### /change_zone
-Allows the user to change the actual zone.
+Allows the user to change the actual zone depending on the user level.

 ![To do](images/commands/todo.PNG)